adaanene/LAMP/project_1.md

     Please enter 0 = LOW, 1 = MEDIUM and 2 = STRONG: 1
     ```

-    **Note** In level 2 validation, dictionary file means that common dictionary words are not allowed and will cause an error
+    **Note** In level 2 validation, you should choose a complex password with a mix of upper and lowercase letters, special characters and numbers otherwise you will get an error

     *Comments: At this point, I had trouble figuring out how to enter the password, as nothing appeared on my screen as I typed.
 Later, I realized I was not supposed to see the password while typing.*

-4. After validating password (or not) press 'y' for all other rquestions
+4. After validating password (or not) press `y` for all other rquestions

 5. Test your new password with `$ sudo mysql -p`